 In southern Croatia, Herzegovina, and Montenegro, more Mediterranean forms of cured meat like pršut and pancetta are common.

 In Bulgaria, meze often includes lukanka (spicy sausage), sujuk (dry and spicy sausage), sirene (white brined cheese), kyopolou, and Shopska salad.

 Pictured below is a meze platter from a restaurant in Istanbul.

 Kajmak is a type of unripened cheese made from water buffalo, cow, sheep, or goat’s milk.
-As described, it’s popular in Bulgaria, Bosnia, Montenegro, and Serbia where it’s often enjoyed as meze with bread or as a condiment with various dishes like cevapcici and pljeskavica.
+As described, it’s popular in Bulgaria, Bosnia and Herzegovina, Montenegro, and Serbia where it’s often enjoyed as meze with bread or as a condiment with various dishes like cevapcici and pljeskavica.